JimberSoftware/docs/devices/servers/servers.md

 In the overview of the servers, you can see which is online or offline.

 A server online will appear in the overview with a green dot.
 A server offline will appear in the overview with a red dot.
+For a server with an extra green arrow, an update is available.

 ![server online.png](server_online.png ':size=800')